Please register or login to continue

 It was spring of the year 1839, when had I reached Amsterdam by train from Harlem.
 I was in Holland to join an international conference that was being hosted and presented by the doctor and professor, Hendrik Van Hassel.
 He was a very reputable scientist as well whose studies and discoveries on phenakism had galvanized the scientific world.

+His advanced theories would change the course of phenakism, but I would soon alter the course of that history anew, and the general pattern of thought deduced before, into my unimaginative and apocalyptic glimpse of the future.
 I had listened attentively to his eloquent speech that elaborated his studies and discoveries pertaining to the topic of phenakism, the study of the human mind, through the skull.
 I had admired his brilliance and dedication as a perceptive man of science.

+Once the conference was finished, I had waited in the foyer for him, so that I could speak to him afterward at length.
 When he appeared in the foyer, I had introduced myself to him; although I was not certain if he would address my inquiry after all, he was a very busy fellow.

 "Dr. Van Hassel, pardon me for the bold intrusion—if you have time, I must speak to you at once.
 I am Dr. Joseph Van der Burg of New York sir, and the matter is very urgent and delicate."